minvws/nl-mgo-app-web/docs/development.md

 pnpm dev
 ```

-> By default, the server will be available at [http://localhost:8000](http://localhost:8000).
-While it is possible to change the port by providing a `--port` argument, doing so is not advisable as only port `8000` is allowlisted for the OIDC `redirect_uri`.

 ### UI Components

 The `packages/mgo-ui/` contains most of the UI components that we use in the MGO app.
 They are all documented using [Storybook].
 The storybook development server can be started by running (from the project root):